karcot1/dataform_deployment_sample/README.md

 Just be sure to change the DATAFORM_TAGS value to point to your new workflow, and update the subjectArea attribute of the final Pub/Sub step.

+**CICD with Dataform**

+This workflow can also be expanded into a more robust CICD implementation - consider the following example as a starting point:

+- Create three GCP projects for each environment (dev, stage, prod) and three branches in GitHub to reflect this.
+Update dataform.json to point to the appropriate project in each branch.

+- Create the same triggers in each project, but specify the appropriate branch to use.

+- Have developers create feature branches off of prod and create changes.
+Merge the changes into dev to test, then into stage, then into production.